 Because of its dark color and rough texture, wrought iron tends to show dust and grime, so it needs to be wiped down with soapy water from time to time.
 To protect against rust and corrosion, check your wrought iron furniture for chips and repaint it regularly.
 Use a soft nylon brush to clean the dirt from the nooks and crannies of the ironwork.

 Aluminum is lighter and requires less maintenance than wrought iron.
 It can come in a variety of shades and is a good choice if you want outdoor furniture that shines in the sun.
 However, it is also susceptible to corrosion and discoloration and can be weakened by abrasive cleaning materials like bleach and wire scrubbers.

 Use a microfiber cloth to clean and dry your aluminum patio furniture to keep it shiny.
 Wash it with a gel-based soap periodically to protect the waxy coating and prevent the white buildup that can occur with aluminum.

 For more expert advice on selecting and maintaining your outdoor furniture, contact Albarado’s Fine Furnishings.
-We are more than just a Lafayette furniture store for the finest quality home furniture and accessories, we also have in-store design experts who can help make your dream outdoor space into a reality.
+We are more than just a Lafayette furniture store for the finest quality home furniture and accessories.
+We also have in-store design experts who can help make your dream outdoor space a reality.